 Here in this price guide, we’ve gathered all of the information about the average price of this giant breed.
 We explore the likely bills you’ll face, including the average cost of supplies, food, professional training, veterinary expenses, insurance, and several additional things you should think about as a dog parent.
 Owning a dog of such stature sure is a privilege, but it also comes with a lot of responsibility.
 So, let’s take a closer look at the Fido figures.

 Before we begin, we want to start by saying that we cannot give you an exact figure as to how much your pup will cost.
-Every dog is different, as are the family that looks after him.
+Every dog is different, as is the family that looks after him.
 We have calculated the average minimum costs.
 So, not only will you need to be able to take on these costs, but you should also be prepared to expect the unexpected too.

 |Average Cost Of Great Dane|